Outline

 The first findings and misfortune

-Other scientists from Germany, among whom were Wilhelm von Branca and Hans Reck, rushed to that place, which was so rich with artifacts to be discovered.
+Other scientists from Germany, among whom were Wilhelm von Branca and Hans Reck, rushed to that place, which was so rich with artefacts to be discovered.
 An expedition led by Hans Reck, who specialized in volcanology, found a skeleton in 1913.
 At Reck’s estimate, its age might have been 150,000 years.

 Olduvai Gorge